Lake Piso

+Geography

+The lake has an area of 103 km2.
+It is the largest lake in Liberia.

-Hydrology and geology
+Hydrology

-The brackish water lake borders the Cape Mount peninsula, and is connected to the Atlantic Ocean by a narrow inlet known locally as the "bar mouth".
-Various rivers empty into Lake Piso, including Mole Creek and Mafa River, which discharges at the 'bar mouth'.
-There are a number of islands in the lake, including Massatin Island, which offered a haven for monkeys and birds species, it also served as temporary refuge for some Liberians during the Liberian Civil War.
+The brackish lake borders the Cape Mount peninsula.
+It is connected to the Atlantic Ocean by a narrow inlet known locally as the "bar mouth".
+Various rivers, including Mole Creek and Mafa River, empty into the lake.

+Environment

+There are a number of islands in the lake, including Massatin Island, which are havens for monkeys and birds.
+The lake has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

 History

 During World War II, Lake Piso functioned as a military base for Allied seaplanes.
+It also served as temporary refuge for some Liberians during the Liberian Civil War.

 Lake Piso overflowed its banks at least twice in 1998, causing heavy flooding in Garwular District.
 Flooding in August 1998 occurred due to a blockage of the narrow inlet connecting the lake to the Atlantic Ocean, damaging some homes.

 Additional flooding in September and October, brought about by heavy rains, affected over twenty settlements, causing at least ten deaths, leaving thousands homeless, and forcing others to leave their homes.

 The floods led the government of Liberia to declare the area a "disaster zone".

 On December 13–14, 2002, the Papa Friends 2000 capsized in Lake Piso, at the confluence of the lake and Mafa River.
 The overcrowded wooden ferry was transporting approximately 200 passengers, most returning from the funeral of a local footballer.
 Only 15 people were rescued; the rest drowned and were recovered or presumed dead.

 A nature reserve was designated near Lake Piso in 1999 and, as of 2004, the Lake Piso wetlands, covering an area of 76091 ha, were Liberia's only designated wetland of international importance.